 9. For those believing in the law of attraction

 If you want to learn new ways how to manifest exciting things in your life, then Freedom Mastery offers various types of planners that will help you incorporate a bit of white magic into your daily schedule.

 The undated and dated planners, complete with colorful stickers, help to manage your routine to-do lists, at the same time reminding you of your purpose with meaningful questions and gratitude sections.
 While decluttering your brain and helping you focus, sticking your routine to this journal will also benefit the spiritual side of you.

 10. For those needing discipline

 If you want to track your progress of building new habits in a simple and smart way, then Mastery Journal might be the one for you, offering techniques that help to stick to a productive routine in 100 days.
-The undated layouts comprise assessment tasks to get honest with yourself and rate your effectiveness.
-This bold and baroque hardcover is a great tool to bring in some discipline in your life.
+The not-dated layouts comprise assessment tasks to get honest with yourself and rate your effectiveness.
+This bold and baroque hardcover is a great tool to bring some discipline to your life.